Le-0x7E/M3U8-Downloader/README.md

 ### Introduction
 This is a concise M3U8 video download script, which only needs a video link to achieve multi-threaded download of TS segments, and then uses ffmpeg to merge the segments into a .ts video, and finally converts it to a .mp4 video.
 The number of download threads can be customized, with a default of 32 threads, and the speed is still quite fast, supporting breakpoint resume.
 ### How to use
+- Extract ffmpeg.exe from ffmpeg.7z to the current directory, or install it locally and add it to the system environment variable, [FFmpeg repository](https://github.com/FFmpeg/FFmpeg)
 - Install the requests library in the Python environment
 ```bash
 pip install -r requirements.txt